-We frequently feature guests from the bay area jazz scene.
-Past features have included trombonist Kevin Porter, saxophonist Will Berg, pianists Nate Lisbin, Eugene Pliner, and Leo York; vocalist Kay Kostopoulos, bassist Charlie Channel, trumpeter John Capobianco, and cornetist Lewis Kaiser.
+The Four Corners Jazz Ensemble frequently features guests from the bay area jazz scene, past features have included multi-instrumentalist Tim Price, percussionists Tio Pabon and Tom Bartolero, trombonist Kevin Porter, saxophonist Will Berg, pianists Nate Lisbin, Eugene Pliner, and Leo York; vocalist Kay Kostopoulos, bassist Charlie Channel, and cornetist Lewis Kaiser.

 Check us out "In residence" at Max's Restaurant in Burlingame (1250 Old Bayshore Highway right off the 101) every Wed evening from 6-9 pm.
 Max's offers a very comfortable setting for hanging out, eating a delicious meal with your favorite beverage and your significant other or your gang, with a cool bar and very attentive staff.
 Come see us soon and share the love - and when you do stop in Bee sure to come up to the band stand to say "Hey"!